MrSIHAB/material-homepage/README.md

 - Now click on the load unpacked option and locate the directory/ZIP file of extension.

 Congratulations.
 Your extension has been installed succesfully.

-#### Browser Add-on

-This extension is only available in Microsoft Edge browser.
-Edge users can easily install from [Here](https://microsoftedge.microsoft.com/addons/detail/abbl-professional/gppedgcpmlnfphgohlcdmeejokcgipjb)

 #### Manual Installation (Git):